-1) Criminal Background Check:
+1) Criminal Background Check

 The presence of a criminal record will not automatically disqualify an applicant.
 In general, Management will evaluate the nature of the record in context to the age of the criminal record and the risk that the criminal history poses to the health and safety of the residents living within our community, and the risk to the property of our residents.
 Criminal history checks of convictions will be completed by local, state and federal authorities and/or a professional criminal and credit checking agency.
-Our criminal screening criteria was developed in an effort to ensure the continuance of safe housing without having a disparate impact on applicants, based on the criminal history review.